gabrielamgelo/Pens-and-Printers-Sale-Analysis/README.md

 # Project Overview:

-## Objective: To determine which sales method yields the highest revenue and optimize resource allocation for future campaigns.
+**Objective**: To determine which sales method yields the highest revenue and optimize resource allocation for future campaigns.

-## Data Source: Customer sales data over a 6-week campaign period, with variables including sales method, revenue, customer engagement, and more.
+**Data Source** Customer sales data over a 6-week campaign period, with variables including sales method, revenue, customer engagement, and more.
 Provided by Datacamp.

 ## Key Insights: